ksu-cs-textbooks/cis301/content/10-chapter/10_5_seqLogFact.md

 And we see that `sumFact` has correctly described that the sum of all elements in our `ZS(5,4,2)` sequence is 11.

-## Finishing the `sumSeq` example
+## Finishing the `seqSum`` example

-Now that we have a Logika fact to describe the sum of all the elements in a sequence, we have enough information to write the postcondition and loop invariant for our `sumSeq` function.
+Now that we have a Logika fact to describe the sum of all the elements in a sequence, we have enough information to write the postcondition and loop invariant for our `seqSum` function.

 For the function contract, we must consider: